Get a New Water Service

 - Water service application & agreement form (pdf)

-- Tap and connection fees (pdf)
+- Costs and fees

 - Backflow prevention requirements

-- Cross connection control
+- Cross-connection control

 - Developer installed water main projects